MicrosoftDocs/dynamics365smb-docs/business-central/across-faq-win-cli.md

 This means that you can safely continue to use the Windows client on-premises and be supported as long as you are covered by the maintenance plan.
 Please work with you partner to understand the timelines and define the roadmap to move to a newer version at some point.

 ## What if I really want to have an installable component or at least an icon on my desktop?
 You can always add a **browser shortcut** on your desktop or pin the web page with [!INCLUDE[prodshort](includes/prodshort.md)] to your Windows task bar.
 Alternatively, the Business Central **Windows 10 desktop app**, which is available from Microsoft Store, is a great way to access [!INCLUDE[prodshort](includes/prodshort.md)] both on premises and in the cloud.
-To get the app, go to [Microsoft Dynamics 365 Business Central](https://www.microsoft.com/en-gb/p/microsoft-dynamics-365-business-central/9nblggh4ql79?rtc=1&activetab=pivot:overviewtab).
+To get the app, go to [Microsoft Dynamics 365 Business Central](https://www.microsoft.com/en-gb/p/microsoft-dynamics-365-business-central/9nblggh4ql79?rtc=1&activetab=pivot:overviewtab) in the store.

 ## How does this impact mobile?
 There is **no impact** on mobile apps for [!INCLUDE[prodshort](includes/prodshort.md)] as they are already part of the modern-client family.
 For more information about the mobile apps, see [Getting Business Central on Your Mobile Device](install-mobile-app.md).